u0xee/cortex/docs/tensor.md

-If we agree that the description describes the precise interpretation of the data and we modify the description in accordance to the contract then we do not have to change backend code at all in order to affect the way the data is interpreted.
+If we agree that the description describes the precise interpretation of the data and we modify the description in accordance to the contract then we do not have to change backend code at all in order to effect the way the data is interpreted.

-There are a number typical operations that can be implemented in the dimension.clj namespace such as:
+There are a number typical operations that can be implemented in the `dimension.clj` namespace such as:

 * in-place-transpose
 * select (choose a subset of dimensions potentially changing the rank of the tensor)